-Please refer to the appendix for the instruction sheet: "Characterizing the Dec Axis Motions," which explains how to use Maxim DL software to characterize your mount's performance.
+Please refer to page 48 for the instruction sheet: "Characterizing the Dec.
+Axis Motions," which explains how to use Diffraction Limited's Maxim DL[TM] software to characterize your mount's performance.

 When I press the E button on my keypad, it takes forever for the star to finally stop.
 Adjusting the backlash control using the keypad helped, but the problem is still there.